Configuring the NMEA Data Source

 Checking the NMEA data source

-This will show the NMEA Strings List Dialogue, an example of which is below.
+This will show the NMEA Strings List Dialog, an example of which is below.

-This dialogue shows the current NMEA strings being acquired by PAMGuard.
+This dialog shows the current NMEA strings being acquired by PAMGuard.
 The update time and string ID are also shown.
 In the example above, a GPRMC string has been acquired.

 The “Last update” time should update according to the time and date on your GPS receiver, or the simulated date if in simulation mode.
 If this is not the case, please check all cables and connections and re-try.
 If using the NMEA Server utility, check that the NMEA output strings are updating.